bark-ruffalo/scanner/templates/crypto-analysis-prompt.md

 - Do the tokenomics make sense?
 - Is there a problem being solved?
 Does it add value?
 Would anyone pay for the solution?
 - Are the security risks acceptable?

+{{#launchpadInfo}}
+## Launchpad-specific considerations
+Consider the launchpad's information provided between launchpad_info tags when evaluating this launch:
+- Factor in the specific launchpad mechanisms and processes into your analysis
+- Be aware of the typical token distribution patterns for this specific launchpad
+{{/launchpadInfo}}

 # Rules for summary
 - do not sentence case (but do upper case properly otherwise, like "AI" instead of "ai"), and do not use punctuation at the end unless it's for a joke